sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 ### Controller Operations

-Active and Standby Controller instances in a Cluster offer the following operations from the 3-dots action menu in each Controller rectangle:
+Controller instances offer the following operations from the 3-dots action menu in each instance's rectangle:

 - **Terminate**, **Terminate and Restart** will shutdown the instance.
-For the active instance in a cluster the menu is expanded to
+For the active instance in a cluster the menu is expanded:
   - **with switch-over** to pass the active role to the standby instance.
   - **without switch-over**: to have the active role remain with the active instance.
 - **Cancel**, **Cancel and Restart** will forcibly terminate the instance.
-If applied to the active instance in a cluster, this will force fail-over.
+If applied to the active instance in a cluster, this will force fail-over:
   - **with fail-over** will pass the active role to the standby instance.
 - **Download Log** offers the Controller's controller.log file for download from a .gz file in gzipped format.